Vested interests: the underlying issue

 A further reason for ignoring or rejecting the evidence is that currently the discovery of non-instructed or non-sought for conditions are labelled ‘incidental’ findings.
 And because they fall out with the brief they are typically dismissed as irrelevant and non-evidential.
 This is seemingly the case with the Royal College of Psychiatrists reply to my letter informing them of the condition.

-1:3 Client Needs versus Professional Needs?
+Client Needs versus Professional Needs?

-Third and focusing on child-help agencies, as long ago as 1970 Lourie & Lourie stated:
+To focus on child-help agencies, as long ago as 1970 Lourie & Lourie stated:

 “Child-help in this country is still provided through a confused set of fragmented services.
 We parcel children out to institutions on the basis of social, legal, and sometimes diagnostic labels that neither describe the child nor offer a prescriptive base for treatment.
 A new, universally accepted classification system for children is needed: institutions now defined by category must be replaced by functional institutional arrangements.”